 - a.
-The existence of an omniscient God was presupposed. - b.
+The existence of a sovereign, omniscient God was presupposed. - b.
 Human knowledge was understood to be a finite subset of divine omniscience.
 Thus, human knowledge was dependent on divine knowledge. - c.
 Thus, human knowledge did not begin with the self, the "I," but with God. - N.B.
 This means that they recognized than in some sense man could not think about anything without realizing that God already knew it.
-Thus God defined reality.
-Thus human knowledge could not be separated from God's omniscience, omnipotence, sovereign Creator, His revelation of Himself, and thus His veracity.
+Thus, God defined reality.
+Thus, human knowledge could not be separated from God as a sovereign Creator possessing omniscience, omnipotence, immutability- His revelation of Himself, and thus His veracity.
 All human knowledge was thus viewed as derivative and dependent. - d.
 Man lived in an "open" universe, a universe open to divine revelation, providence, and causation in history. - e.
 Problems occurred because the early church assimilated epistemological concepts from neo-Platonism and in the late medieval period, Aristotelianism.
-This led to a compromise of a consistent theocentric view of knowledge with mysticism and autonomous rationalism and empiricism.
+This led to a compromise of a consistent theocentric view of knowledge with mysticism and autonomous rationalism and empiricism. - f.
+The worldview of the Graeco-Roman world through the early Middle Ages was heavily influenced by Neo-Platonism.
+This presupposed worldview shaped Origen's hermeneutics, and also that of Augustine along with his anthropology and soteriology.